-With each rendition of his Halloween party nightmare, his mother sent him in a different post-costume outfit, each one curated from his sister's wardrobe.
-The taunting from his peers worsened, and the more ridicule he received from his teacher.
+With each rendition of his Halloween party nightmare, the relentless audience increased the intensity of their ridicule.
+His mother sent him in a different post-costume outfit each time, curated from his sister's wardrobe.
 One particular outfit that burned into his memory was Shellie's maroon and black cheerleading dress, featuring purple socks and pink light-up tennis shoes.
 Taylor had long, curly hair with a flower barret.
 Mom had even taken the time to paint his fingernails fiery red.

 Taylor woke abruptly as each rendition of his flashback played mercilessly through his dreams.
-After each awakening, Taylor had to force himself back to sleep, despite sweat encompassing his whole body.
-After his final episode, Taylor gradually became more aware of the dampness of his pajama pants, followed by the puddle on his bed immediately beneath him.
-The excessive moisture beneath him led Taylor to a startling conclusion: the lake he was lying in was not from sweating.
+In spite of the sweat encompassing his whole body, Taylor repeatedly forced himself back to sleep.
+Well into the morning hours, Taylor became more aware of the dampness of his pajama pants, followed by the puddle on his bed immediately beneath him.
+He came to the startling conclusion that it was not all sweat.

 Taylor noticed an abnormally bright smile on her face when she saw him.
 Taylor hadn't even noticed, at first, that Erin wasn't carrying a computer.
 Instead, she was carrying a small package.
 Clearly, she had something important to share with him, but he could not bring himself to her level of optimism.
 Despite Taylor's meager attempt at converting his feelings with a forced smile, Erin stopped dead in her tracks.